DariaMoryakova/bakery-website/README.md

 # Bakery Website

-## This is a bakery website, which sells cakes, cupcakes and cookies.
+ This is a fullstack bakery website that displays information about cookies, cakes and muffins offered for sale as well as enables someone to receive a catalog of items sold via email.

 ## Client Suggestions: